Stamo-Gochev/awesome-dotnet/README.md

 ## Blazor

+* [Telerik UI for Blazor](https://www.telerik.com/blazor-ui) - A set of enterprise-class UI components by Telerik that run in Server-side Blazor and Blazor WebAssembly
 * [BootstrapBlazor](https://github.com/dotnetcore/BootstrapBlazor) - A set of enterprise-class UI components based on Bootstrap and Blazor.
 * [ant-design-blazor](https://github.com/ant-design-blazor/ant-design-blazor) - A set of enterprise-class UI components based on Ant Design and Blazor WebAssembly.
 * [MASA.Blazor](https://github.com/BlazorComponent/MASA.Blazor) - A set of enterprise-class UI components based on Material Design and Blazor WebAssembly.